alltopafi/MMM-DateCounter/README.md

 #### **`hideOnExpiration`**

 If you would like the module to be hidden after the date has passed set to true.
+**Note:** If the module is hidden it should not be doing any processing.
 ##### Deffault:
 ```hideOnExpiration: false.```